 Ouchi-juku refers to a small area known for its well preserved old houses.
-The town is located in the southwest of the heart of Fukushima prefecture and used as a post town during the Edo era, where people traveling around the country took a rest and stayed overnight.
+The town is located in the southwest of the heart of Fukushima prefecture and was used as a post town during the Edo era, where people traveling around the country took a rest and stayed overnight.
 There were countless numbers of post towns around Japan at that time, and this one is considered as one of the most well-preserved post stations of all.
 There are a number of Japanese traditional houses and buildings lining the main road, and most of them feature the traditional thatched roof.
 Especially in winter, the snow-covered roofs offers visitors an amazing scenery!
 You can also find some souvenir shops selling local specialties for an affordable price.

 You can’t just visit Ouchi-juku and take in its stunning scenery, you also need to try the famous local dish called Takato-soba which is usually eaten with Welsh Onion.
 It is a kind of onion native to Japan, and the long shape is perfect to use for eating soba noodle instead of chopsticks!
 It could be much more difficult especially for those who are not used to using chopsticks, but it is definitely a must try once you visit there!